uw-recap/uw-recap.github.io/index.md

 - Our product (describe the key product features) -->

 Driving can be unpredictable, and your safety depends on knowing when and how hard to brake.
 But regular brake lights don’t tell you how hard a vehicle in front of you is braking.
 That’s why we created RECAP.
 RECAP uses vehicle-to-vehicle communication to gather data about the vehicles around you.
 It presents this information in a simple way so that you, the driver, know how hard to brake to avoid a collision.
 Stay safe on the road with RECAP.

+- V2V Communication
+  - Vehicle-to-vehicle communication means that you get information about other vehicles as soon as it is available
+- Data Processing
+  - Our algortihms use GPS and vehicle data to figure out which vehicles around you are the most dangerous
+- Driver Assist
+  - We present information about other vehicles in a simple way to reinforce safe driving behaviours